codebar/tutorials/html/lesson2/tutorial.md

 -----

-This ends our second lesson.
-Is there something you don't understand?
-Try and go through the provided resources with your coach.
-If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.
+This ends our second lesson, we hope you enjoyed it and learnt something.
+If you have some spare time how about going back through this tutorial and making some of your own amends.
+If there is something you did not understand or want to give us some feedback, please [send us an email.](mailto:feedback@codebar.io)